jerry81/GHP/2022/jun.md

 [Back](./index.md)

+- 6/10
+- politics
+  - trump: pence should be hanged
+  - biden pushing EV charging stations on fed highways, every 50 miles
+- biz
+  - 95 USD to fill up a car
+  - tech companies freezing hiring, intel joines the fray
+- tech
+  - living skin for robots
+  - a paper blows up btc's claim to anonymity
+  - github sunsets atom, its text editor
+    - was the foundation for electron fx
+  - google cloud calculates pi to 100 trillion digits
+  - microplastics found in antarctic snow
+- culture
+  - youth cage fighting?

 - 6/9
 - politics
   - kavanaugh - supreme court justice threatened at home, man was upset over abortion and guns